Black Lives Matter Ally Group

 3) See I Am Not Your Negro (written by James Baldwin).
 BLM Ally Group and SURJ arranged sold out showings at Middlebury’s Marquis Theater on Wed.
 Mar 1 and a re-screening on April 19.

-4) Read The New Jim Crow and attend a book discussion about it at the next BLM Ally Group meeting on Mon Jun 19, 5:30 pm in CVUUS Fenn Chapel.
+4) Read The New Jim Crow and attend a book discussion about it at the next BLM Ally Group meeting on Mon Jun 19, July 17 and Aug 21, 5:30 pm in CVUUS Fenn Chapel.
 The New Jim Crow is a stunning account of the rebirth of a caste-like system in the United States, one that has resulted in millions of African Americans locked behind bars and then relegated to a permanent second-class status—denied the very rights supposedly won in the Civil Rights Movement.
 Since its publication in 2010, the book has appeared on the New York Times bestseller list for more than a year; been dubbed the “secular bible of a new social movement” by numerous commentators, including Cornel West; and has led to consciousness-raising efforts in universities, churches, community centers, re-entry centers, and prisons nationwide.
 The New Jim Crow tells a truth our nation has been reluctant to face.

 Congregational Conversation on BLM